survivejs/webpack-book/manuscript/developing/01_getting_started.md

 It's good to note that all output related paths that you see in the configuration are resolved against `output.path` meaning that if you had an output related option somewhere and wrote `styles/[name].css` to it, and had set your `output.path' to your project directory found at `~/Documents/Sites/Example/build`, webpack would output the `styles` directory below the output path to `~/Documents/Sites/Example/build/styles/[name].css`.

-To illustrate how to connect `entry` and `output` with *html-webpack-plugin*, consider the code below:
+To illustrate how to connect `entry` and `output` with `HtmlWebpackPlugin`, consider the code below:

 **webpack.config.js**